The highest point in Australia was discovered by whom. The highest point in Australia. Mountains of Australia: names and locations

 – Mount Feathertop, Alpine National Park, Victoria

-Mount Feathertop is the second highest mountain in the state of Victoria in Australia, having a height of 1922 meters (the highest mountain in the state of Victoria is Mt Bogong / Mt Bogong /, 1986 m) and is located in Alpine National Park.
+Mount Feathertop is the second highest mountain in the state of Victoria in Australia, having a height of 1922 meters (the highest mountain in Victoria is Mt Bogong, 1986 m) and is located in Alpine National Park.
 From June to September it is covered with snow.

-The first people to systematically explore Bogong High Plains, were Jim Brown (Jim Brown) and Jack Wells (Jack Wells), they named the mountain "Feathertop" in 1851.
+The first people to systematically explore Bogong High Plains, Jim Brown and Jack Wells named the mountain "Feathertop" in 1851.

-In 1906 from Harrietville a track was laid to the mountain (today the Bungalow Spur hiking route is close to it) and a hut was built near the spring on flat terrain.
-The hut was rebuilt in 1912 and is now known as the Feathertop Hut.
-From the Federation Hut, a 2 km long track leads up the mountain, which connects to other hiking tracks leading to the mountain - Razorback and North West Spur.
+In 1906 from Harrietville They built a track to the mountain (today the Bungalow Spur hiking route is close to it) and built a hut near a spring on a flat area.
+The hut was rebuilt in 1912 and is now known as Feathertop Hut.
+From Federation Hut there is a 2 km long track leading to the mountain, which connects with other hiking tracks leading to the mountain - Razorback and North West Spur.

 – 5 – Mount Barney